Back to Blogs

 Angel Hill was transformed into the 1860s and was awash with hundreds of extras and film crew!

 Filming took place outside The Angel Hotel on Angel Hill where in real life Charles Dickens stayed in 1835, 1859 and 1861 in room 215, now known as the Charles Dickens Suite.
-The film was released, 185 years after Dickens first stayed in Bury St Edmunds!
+In fact the film was released, 185 years after Dickens first stayed in Bury St Edmunds!

 Film crews took over Angel Hill and took it back in time to the 1840s